We can help you demonstrate safety of your recycled materials used in packaging

 In the USA, recyled materials are not covered by specific FDA Regulations, but need to comply with the relevant requirements of Chapter 21 of the Code of Federal Regulations.

-We help by using a challnge test in a similar fashion to that for the EU Regulations, differing in detail, allowing you to show that a recycling process is safe.
+We help by using a challnge test in a similar fashion to that for the EU Regulations, differing in detail, allowing you to show that a post-consumer recycling process is safe.

 The screening tests aim to identify unknowns and provide a semi-quantitative analysis so that concentrations to food can be estimated by migration modelling.
 This approach has been applied to recycled plastics and irradiated plastics to good effect.